 [former] Upper Hayton Primitive Methodist Chapel.

-This chapel, built of stone with polychrome brick dressings, was erected in 1877, replacing an earlier chapel opened on 4th August 1838 on a different site.
+This chapel, built of stone with polychrome brick dressings, was erected in 1877 and opened on Sunday October 21st of that year.
+The builders of the chapel were Messrs B. & W, Weale of Ludlow.
+It replaced an earlier chapel opened on 4th August 1838 on a different site.
 The hamlet had been missioned by the Primitive Methodist since 1822, but they could not obtain a site on which to build a chapel until a local preacher Mr Dolphin gave them the ground and Mr Breakwell gave the stone.
-By 2002 the chapel in the photograph was, sadly, totally derelict.
+In 1851 it was said to have 90 sittings.
+There was an attendance of 90 worshippers at their evening service on Census Sunday in March 1851.
+By 2002 the 1877 chapel (in the photograph) was, sadly, totally derelict.
 Half the floor was missing, there was a large hole in the roof and there were trees growing out of the front step.
 A view of the interior shows just how much the building has deteriorated in the last 30 years.